zvtoth/zvtoth.github.io/public/texts/cl.md

-# What is Wrong with Communion and Liberation: How Not to Run a Catholic Community
+# OR, How Not to Run a Catholic Community

 ### What is Communion and Liberation?